arjunmehta/heartbeats/README.md

 HeartBeats makes it easy for you to synchronize event execution without the need for multiple `setInterval` or `setTimeout` initializers.
 It ensures that actions are synchronized with respect to the heart's beat and uses the heartbeat as the measure for action, and won't get unsynchronized as is what happens when multiple `setInterval` or `setTimeout` methods are used.

 #### heart.onBeat(beatInterval, function)
 This method will add a reoccuring event to the heart.
 Every `nth` beat specified by `beatInterval` will execute the supplied function.
 This method counts from the time you add the `onBeat` event.
+It's kind of like `setInterval`.

 ```javascript
 heartbeats.heart("heartA").onBeat(5, function(){